ezodude/orra/README.md

 You can try out the latest by installing a local version of Orra.

-(Check out the [Dependabot example](examples/dependabot/README.md) for a demo of a real-world agent-based service workflow)
+(Check out the [Dependabot example](examples/dependabot/README.md) for a demo of a real-world agent service-based workflow)

 ### What does Orra look like?